 This conception argues that mental space "in the beginning" at birth is a directionless vacuum within which mental particles (“bosons”)--sensations, feelings, thoughts, imaginations, and fantasies--are given the opportunity to arise, take shape, and interact.

 While envy at root is an unconscious information processing mechanism after it arises, it bubbles up to the subliminal and consciously aware layers of mind.
-Here, if unmodulated by reason and positive emotions (e.g., love, agreeableness, cooperation, and gratitude) over time, envy behaves in ways that spoil, devalue, and efface that what is "good."
+Here, if unmodulated by reason and positive emotions (e.g., love, agreeableness, cooperation, and gratitude) over time, envy behaves in ways that spoil, devalue, and efface that what it perceives as superior or "good."
 Envy acts as anti-creation.

 Envy cannot tolerate any perception of "goodness."

-Envy relentlessly attempts to delete goodness on every level.
+Envy relentlessly attempts to cut goodness on every level.

 This is why envy is so irrational and paradoxical.
-It seems to arise out of nowhere and then tries to obliterate what good is perceived as present and available.
+It arises out of nowhere and then tries to obliterate what good is perceived as present and available.
 Speculations about the evolutionary roots of fear, predation, and xenophobia directly correlate with these ideas.
-When these onetime survival mechanisms go awry, a "no win-no win" scenario is set up and becomes maximally self-defeating.
+When these prehistoric survival mechanisms go awry, a "no win-no win" alienation scenario is set up and becomes maximally self-defeating.

-This nonconscious modus operandi may be the "Grand Paradox" of the human mind--still present to this day, and eerily influential.
+This nonconscious modus operandi of self-sabotage may be the "Grand Paradox" of the human mind--still present to this day, and eerily influential.

 Not only individual psychology but also social phenomena across the globe show such self-defeating uncooperativeness.